A see-saw scenario of an $A_4$ flavour symmetric standard model: -flavour symmetric see-saw-I model

 Taking into account \eqref{vev}, we can, without loss of generality, assume \footnote{Another choice of the Higgs VEV satisfying \eqref{vev} gives a similar result.} that $\langle \Phi_h \rangle ^T=\frac{1}{\sqrt{2}} (v,v,v)$.
-Then the charged lepton mass matrix takes the form
+The charged lepton mass matrix, then, takes the form

 where

 are the charged lepton masses, and